rpdav/nixos/reinstall-notes.md

 This seems to be working, but had to manually ssh into it to get the key added. need to get the key and pubkey into config to prevent this

+## remote backup

+borg doesn't like not having fast filesystem access (e.g. not cloud remotes).
+It would be better to sync existing repos on the nas to the cloud with rclone rather than mount rclone and backup to it.

+The remote backup module will be retooled to only rclone sync up to B2 on nas.
+2 buckets will be used:

+1. regular bucket for encrypted borg repos
+2. encrypted bucket for all else (media, photos, appdata, nextcloud)

+media and photos are already compressed, but appdata (11G) and nextcloud (7G) are not.
+Some stuff can be cleaned up.

+This means there will be no remote version history for nas data - only the most recent snapshot plus B2's retention policy.
+Will use zfs snapshots for local history.

+Syncoid snapshots are best to use for nas data since they're static, but they're not mounted (see duplicati errors).
+Could run a pre-start script to mount them?

+## backup strategy
+### local
+1. fw13
+  1. user: borg backup all user data (including age keys) to nas HDDs.
+  2. root: borg backup ssh and secure boot keys to nas HDDs. no data to speak of
+2. vps
+  1. user: none
+  2. root: borg backup ssh keys to nas HDDs. won't bother with DMS data
+3. nas
+  1. user: none
+  2. root: borg backup /persist/etc to nas HDDs.
+  3. docker zpool: syncoid filesystems (appdata, nextcloud, photos) to nas HDDs
+  4. storage zpool: no backup beyond zpool mirror.
+This includes media and isos.
+4. vm: none?
+It's mostly just steam data, which is restorable

+### remote
+nas will rclone sync borg backups to B2.
+Just the usual bucket since they're already encrypted.

+nas will also rclone sync nas data sets (appdata, nextcloud, photos, and media) to B2-crypt.
+Need to figure out how to mount the syncoid filesystems before transferring.

+## documentation

+need docs for:
+1. backup strategy and design
+2. routine checks
+3. restore
+4. disaster recovery

 ## TODO
 - [x] fix permissions
 - [x] add bootstrap key